tenggaard/Embedded_understanding/README.md

 ## Alignment
 To align the embeddings, I identify a matrix, R, that satisfies the following two criteria:
 1. R should preserve the structure of the embedding, in the sense that the length of vectors and angle between them should be unaffected.
 Mathematically, this imply that R should be an orthogonal matrix
-1. Transforming the embedding of r/Democrats by R should minimize the Forbenius/L2 distance between the embedding of r/Republicans and the transformed r/Democrats embedding.
+1. Transforming the embedding of r/Democrats by R should minimize the Frobenius distance between the embedding of r/Republicans and the transformed r/Democrats embedding.

 Finding the matrix R* that meets these criteria is known as the Orthogonal Procrustes problem, and has the following solution:
 * Let E_r and E_d denote the unrotated republican and democratic embeddings respectively